-Dangerous goods are items that could jeopardise the safety of an aircraft or people on board.
+Dangerous goods are items that could jeopardise the safety of our aircraft or passengers.

-The following items are totally forbidden:
+The following items are totally prohibited on Jetstar aircraft:

 - Self-balancing boards (hoverboards)

 Lithium batteries are used to power rechargeable electronic devices such as mobile phones, laptops, tablets and game consoles, mobility aids and assistive devices, and portable medical equipment including CPAP machines and oxygen concentrators.